danielkdewar/blog/content/post/20181030-depression-america-self-care.md

 [This post](https://writing.daniel-dewar.com/post/a-very-easy-death/) probably best explains the appeal to me.
 Before Hotenhoffer I used a black & white screen grab of Ray Patterson (voiced by Steve Martin), the incumbent Sanitation Commissioner Homer runs against.

+## News

+Twitter became my main source of news.
+I haven't owned a television for nearly a decade, so I don't have a reporting feed such as TV news available.

+If ever I overheard or saw something breaking on a TV in a public space, I'd immediately go to Twitter and search for it.
+If I saw a street blocked off by emergency services around New York City, I would search Twitter to see if anyone was posting about it.

+It has the potential to be a valuable news outlet, disinformation bots aside—but that is Twitter's own fault for not managing the problem.

 ## Disassociation & Mental Health

 Over time, I started to mute most of the accounts I followed.
 I've thought for a long time that it was pointless to be on Twitter if I muted over 70% of the accounts on there.
-I started blocking and muting accounts I didn't follow.
+I then started blocking and muting accounts I didn't follow.

 I felt I had a feed of thoughtful people, who generally aligned with my world view.
 At some point it still became too much.
 Living in America before this current administration was anxiety-inducing enough.
 Now, it's unbearable.